-- Check to see that your vehicle is eligible for listing on Turo.
-We accept gas, diesel, hybrid, and electric-powered vehicles that seat eight or fewer people and, in some regions, light trucks, cargo vans, and “specialty” and “classic” cars may be listed.
+- Check that your vehicle is eligible for listing on Turo.
+We accept gas, diesel, hybrid, and electric-powered vehicles.
+Vehicles must seat eight or fewer people.
+In some regions, host may list light trucks, cargo vans, and “specialty” and “classic” cars.

-- Write a great description, follow our guidelines for listing photos, set a fair price, decide on a mileage allowance, set your availability, decide whether or not you’ll offer delivery, and choose what Extras, if any, you’ll offer.
+- Spend time on the basics.
+Write a great description and follow our guidelines for listing photos.
+Set a fair price, decide on a mileage allowance, and set your availability.
+Decide whether you’ll offer delivery and choose what Extras, if any, you’ll offer.

-- You can set your own price per day or opt into Automatic Pricing for your vehicle so your car’s price auto-adjusts based on demand, market, car type, and other factors.
+- Set your own price per day or opt into Automatic Pricing.
+It auto-adjusts your car’s price based on demand, market, car type, and other factors.

-- One way to attract more guests is to offer weekly and monthly discounts.
-You may also want to consider setting custom prices for certain days or for certain guests.
+- Offer weekly and monthly discounts to attract more guests.
+Consider setting custom prices for certain days or for certain guests.

-- In addition to setting your car’s availability, you can adjust your trip preferences to minimize the number of unwanted requests you receive.
-That includes choosing how far in advance you want to receive trip requests and setting the hours that you’re available to accommodate guest pick ups and returns.
-You can also set the shortest and longest trip lengths you’d consider and whether or not you’re interested in booking your vehicle for long-term trips.
+- Set your car’s availability.
+Then adjust your trip preferences to get more requests that work for you.
+Choose how far in advance you want to receive trip requests.
+Set the hours you’re available for vehicle pick ups and returns.
+You can also set the shortest and longest trip lengths you’d consider.
+And you can choose whether you’re interested in booking your vehicle for long-term trips.

-- Person-to-person hosts must choose a Turo protection plan for their vehicle.
+- Choose a Turo protection plan for your vehicle.
 You can change your plan at any time.
-The plan you choose will determine how much you earn for a trip -- 65%, 75%, or 85%.
+The plan you choose will determine how much you earn for a trip.

 Managing trip bookings

-- You may meet a guest in person to hand off your keys, or you may choose to do a remote check-in.
+- You can meet a guest in person to hand off your keys or do a remote check-in.
 Whatever the case, you’ll need to verify your guest’s license and document your car’s condition.
-Read the details of how to verify a license here and what photos to take here.
-It’s crucial that you take pre- and post-trip photos for every trip, or you risk not being covered in the event of a reimbursement request or damage claim.
+We offer suggestions on how to verify a license and guidelines for what photos to take.
+It’s crucial that you take pre- and post-trip photos for every trip.
+If you don’t, you may not be covered for a reimbursement request or damage claim.

 - Hosts in select markets may be eligible for Turo Go.
-Turo Go allows hosts to remotely unlock their vehicle for guests.
-The Turo Go device connects directly to the Turo app and also geolocates a vehicle, making for a smoother, safer experience for hosts and guests.
+The Turo Go device connects to the Turo app.
+It allows hosts to remotely unlock their vehicle for guests.
+It also geolocates a vehicle, making for a smoother, safer experience for hosts and guests.

-- If you’d like someone to help manage your vehicle listings and trips, you can designate a custodian to act on your behalf.
-They must have their own Turo account and be approved as a custodian by Turo.
+- You can designate a custodian to help manage your vehicle listings and trips.
+They must have their own Turo account, and we must approve them as a custodian.

-- We strongly discourage hosts from canceling a guest’s trip unless it is absolutely necessary.
+- We strongly discourage hosts from canceling trips unless it’s absolutely necessary.
 If you must cancel a trip, do so as soon as possible in the Turo app or website and notify your guest immediately after.
-Hosts who cancel with short notice are charged a fine.
+We charge a fine to hosts who cancel with short notice.

 Maintaining your vehicle

-- Turo has specific maintenance requirements that vehicles must meet in order to be listed and stay listed on our platform.
-If we learn of a quality, safety, or maintenance issue with your vehicle, we may temporarily restrict your listing and ask you to get a mechanic’s report.
+- Turo has specific maintenance requirements.
+Vehicles must meet these requirements to be listed and stay listed on our platform.
+If we learn of a quality, safety, or maintenance issue, we may temporarily restrict your listing and ask you to get a mechanic’s report.

-- Turo requires hosts to keep their car legally registered and be honest about its condition, features, and protection plans.
-Vehicles must comply with all local and national laws specific to their region at all times.
-Failure to do so is considered vehicle misrepresentation and may result in a fine or loss of earnings.
+- Turo requires you to keep your vehicle registered.
+All hosts must be honest about a vehicle’s condition, features, and protection plans.
+Vehicles must follow all local and national laws specific to their region.
+Hosts who fail to meet these conditions are committing vehicle misrepresentation.
+This could result in a fine or loss of earnings.

 After the trip

-- Thirty minutes after a trip ends, we’ll automatically initiate ACH payment to US hosts or a PayPal payout to hosts in Canada, Germany, the UK, and all other countries.
+- We’ll initiate ACH payment to US hosts or a PayPal payout to all other hosts 30 minutes after a trip ends.

-If at any time you are unsure what to do or simply need help, you can contact us.
+If at any time you’re unsure what to do or need help, contact us.
 We’re happy to answer your questions.